-• Retail Client: one of the three categories of Clients defined by MiFID II, next to the Professional Clients and Eligible Counterparties.
+Retail Client: one of the three categories of Client defined by MiFID II, as opposed to Professional Clients and eligible counterparties.
 Retail Clients are Clients who benefit from the highest level of protection under MiFID II.

-ETF (Exchange Traded Fund): an UCI listed on a regulated market
+ETF (Exchange Traded Fund): index fund listed on a regulated market